-The cost of moving personnel across borders continues to cause concern for employers with global footprints.
+Among the key concerns for employers with global footprints is the cost of moving personnel across borders, particularly where uncertainty in travel restrictions persist.
 Compliance risks abound, and global immigration rules are continually being constricted to discourage fluidity in labour movement.

 Despite these challenges, in the pursuit of commercial advantage, progressive employers are demanding increased agility and flexibility from their mobility programmes.
 And it is becoming clear that one-size-fits-all mobility assignments are struggling to meet modern business needs.